phosxd/Any-JSON/README.md

 - **Don't modify object indices:** Any-JSON uses index numbers to identify unique objects in resulting AJSON.
 These are necessary for resolving references & tampering with the indices will lead to incorrect deserialization of those references.
 - **Don't modify property defaults:** (Only applies if you use `exclude_properties_set_to_default` rule) Don't modify the default values of properties in classes that are used in serialization.
 - **Be aware of script dependencies:** Properties dependent on the original object's script in AJSON will be lost unless the script property is present in the AJSON (as a reference or an actual script object).
 - **Version mismatching:** Never use AJSON data produced from outdated versions of Any-JSON.
 Always use the same version to deserialize as you used to originally serialize that data.
+However, minor versions should still be cross compatible (X.X.*).

 # Example usage
 ## Adding to object registry